learn-co-students/intro-to-capybara-online-web-ft-041519/README.md

 We're going to be learning how to write and read an integration test using a library called Capybara within an RSpec test suite.

-_Note: While you will generally not be required to write tests in Learn, you will be required to read a test and understand what functionality the test suite is anticipating and testing.
+_Note: While you will generally not be required to write tests during the program, you will be required to read a test and understand what functionality the test suite is anticipating and testing.
 If you can read a test, we believe you can also write a test._